zeroc-ice/ice/ruby/BuildInstructionsLinuxMacOS.md

     $ export RUBY_HOME=/opt/ruby

-The build of Ice for Python requires to first build Ice for C++ in the `cpp` subdirectory.
+The build of Ice for Python requires that you first build Ice for C++ in the `cpp` subdirectory.

-Edit `config/Make.rules` to establish your build configuration.
+From the top-level source directory, edit `config/Make.rules` to establish your build configuration.
 The comments in the file provide more information.

 Change to the Ice for Ruby source subdirectory: